Brazil aims high at Women's World Cup despite Marta's injuries

 Marta has been recovering from a knee injury but the 37-year-old striker is expected to play a role in Brazil’s bid for the title at the tournament co-hosted by Australia and New Zealand.

-Brazil will playing under a European coach for the first time, with 63-year-old Pia Sundhage of Sweden in charge.
+Brazil will be coached at a World Cup by a European for the first time; Pia Sundhage has had nearly four years to transform the team.

 She later declared she was 100% ready to play, although the doubts over her fitness have persisted.